httpassoca/gymcronis/README.md

-# gymcronis 💪
+# Gymcronis 💪

-An application for workouts to Acronis test.
+An application for workouts to [Acronis](https://www.acronis.com/) test.
 Yes, a big 💪 test!

 ## Stacks
 The initial setup was made with [Vue CLI](https://cli.vuejs.org/):